shanekhw/shanekhw.github.io/index.md

 #### 26 May 2022

-Shane's co-authored research titled 'Cooperative Modular Single Actuator Monocopters capable of Controlled Passive Separation' wins the 'Outstanding Dynamics and Control Award' at _IEEE International Conference on Robotics and Automation (ICRA) 2022_!
+Shane's co-authored research titled 'Cooperative Modular Single Actuator Monocopters capable of Controlled Passive Separation' wins the 'Outstanding Dynamics and Control Paper Award' at _IEEE International Conference on Robotics and Automation (ICRA) 2022_!

 #### 18 Nov 2021